kireerik/refo/README.md

 ```

 ## Contribution
-It can be useful to create an in depth documentation about each Refo package.
+It can be useful to create in-depth documentation about each Refo package.

 > [Open a new issue](https://github.com/kireerik/refo/issues/new) if you think so and let's discuss this.
 We can definitely implement this if it turns out to be useful.